aptech/docs/docs/CR-plotXY.rst

 Format
 ----------------
-.. function:: plotXY([myPlot, ]x, y)plotXY(x, y)
+.. function:: plotXY([myPlot, ]x, y)

-    :param myPlot:
+    :param myPlot: A plotControl structure
-    :type myPlot: A plotControl structure
+    :type myPlot: struct

     :param x: Each column contains the X values for a particular line.
     :type x: Nx1 or NxM matrix

     :param y: Each column contains the Y values for a particular line.
     :type y: Nx1 or NxM matrix

 Remarks
 -------